072jiajia/VRDL_HW3/README.md

 ```

 If your CUDA version is not 11.0<br>
-You might need to change all "cu110" to your cuda version<br>
+You might need to follow the tutorial of [detectron2's installation](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md)<br>
-Or you can [install detectron2](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) and [torch](https://pytorch.org) by yourself
+And install the corresponding version of [torch](https://pytorch.org) by yourself

 ## Dataset Preparation
 You need to download the data [here](https://drive.google.com/drive/folders/1fGg03EdBAxjFumGHHNhMrz2sMLLH04FK) by yourself.<br>